What individually licensed brokers can do to learn about the Continuing Education requirement:

 Question: I am going to retire in February 2027 to coincide with the triennial period.
 I do not plan to keep my license active after this point.
 Do I need to comply with the new requirements?

 Answer: Yes.
 As long as your license is in an active status, you will be required to meet the continuing education requirement.
 This is because it important to keep your knowledge bank fresh during the time that you are transacting customs business.
 Additionally, plans change, and if you decide you’re not going to retire in 2027 after all, and it is already close to the reporting deadline, you may have difficulty completing all the required hours.
-If you do not intend to file a triennial report or pay your fee, you should still submit the information that you completed the continuing education.
-CBP is intending to modify eCBP.gov to capture a scenario such as this one.
+If you do not intend to file a triennial report or pay your fee, you should still submit the information that you completed the continuing education requirement.
+CBP plans to modify eCBP.gov to capture a scenario such as this one.

 Question: I offer training for customs brokers.
 How do I get my course offerings accredited?